aegis-icons/misc/style_guide.md

 #### _This is h4_
 ```

-> _Reason:_ On the Github's Markdown files, h4's font-size is unfortunately similar to bold body text, italic makes the heading more distinguish.
-Horizontal line makes h4 easier to scan the seperation between the body text and next h4 section.
+> _Reason:_ On the Github's Markdown files, h4's font size is unfortunately similar to the bold body text, italic makes the heading more distinguish.
+Horizontal line makes it easier to scan the separation between the body text and next h4 section.

 ### Line breaks